 - intellectual and personal flexibility.

-Strong competition for jobs means that any relevant work experience is valuable.
-The number of jobs in this field is limited, particularly in academic and environmental research institutions, so try to apply early in your penultimate year for vacation work with oil and gas operators, service companies and small consultancies.
-Advice on work experience and a list of companies that may offer placements is available from The Geological Society.
+Strong competition for jobs means that relevant work experience is valuable.
+The number of jobs in this field is limited, so try to apply early in your penultimate year for vacation work with oil and gas operators, service companies and small consultancies.
+Advice on work experience and a list of companies that may offer placements is available from The Geological Society - Placements.

 It's also worth making targeted speculative applications for work experience.
 You can search The Geologist's Directory for a list of geoscience-related companies.
 The Association of Geotechnical & Geoenvironmental Specialists also has a searchable directory of members.